EtherCAT Protocol

 EtherCAT Slave Configuration

 ESI configuration files are XML documents with a special element hierarchy, which describes the slave's physical properties, as well as the communication protocol details (including the size and the type of process data objects used).
 Since all Typhoon HIL EtherCAT compatible devices are equiped with a certain kind of EtherCAT slave hardware, and considering that the devices do not support all EtherCAT communication profiles, some restrictions are made on the content of ESI files that configure Typhoon HIL EtherCAT slave devices.
-The following list describes the ESI file elements and attributes which are mandatory, forbidden, fixed, or ignored.
+The following list describes the ESI file elements and attributes which are mandatory, forbidden, fixed, or optional.
 Elements and attributes not mentioned in this list are free to be used as-is.
 ESI file elements are annotated using <> brackets, while the element attributes are annotated with the preceding @ symbol.

 <EtherCATInfo> - mandatory